WebAssembly/spec/spectec/test-prose/TEST.md

 1. Return $subst_deftype(dt, tv*, tu*).

 subst_externtype externtype tv* tu*
-1. If externtype is FUNC, then:
+1. If externtype is some FUNC, then:
   a.
 Let (FUNC dt) be externtype.
   b.
 Return (FUNC $subst_deftype(dt, tv*, tu*)).
-2. If externtype is GLOBAL, then:
+2. If externtype is some GLOBAL, then:
   a.
 Let (GLOBAL gt) be externtype.
   b.
 Return (GLOBAL $subst_globaltype(gt, tv*, tu*)).
-3. If externtype is TABLE, then:
+3. If externtype is some TABLE, then:
   a.
 Let (TABLE tt) be externtype.
   b.
 Return (TABLE $subst_tabletype(tt, tv*, tu*)).
-4. If externtype is MEM, then:
+4. If externtype is some MEM, then:
   a.
 Let (MEM mt) be externtype.
   b.
 Return (MEM $subst_memtype(mt, tv*, tu*)).
-5. Assert: Due to validation, externtype is TAG.
+5. Assert: Due to validation, externtype is some TAG.
 6. Let (TAG jt) be externtype.
 7. Return (TAG $subst_tagtype(jt, tv*, tu*)).